zzpDavid2/discord_entities/README.md

 # 🎭 Entities Discord Bot

-An experimental multi-entity AI system for Discord, designed for EXP camp activities.
+An experimental multi-entity AI system for Discord, designed for the [EXP camp](https://exp.camp/) activities.
 Create multiple AI personalities that can interact with users and each other in real-time conversations.

+Accompanied by a class on Narrative dynamics in language models by Gavin: https://www.gleech.org/narratives

 ## 🎯 Purpose

-This system enables rich AI-to-AI interactions in Discord channels, where multiple entities with distinct personalities can:
+This system enables rich AI-to-AI-to-Human interactions in Discord channels, where multiple entities with distinct personalities can:
 - Respond to user messages and mentions
 - Tag and reply to each other autonomously
 - Engage in multi-turn conversations when commanded to do so